Dealing With Flood Damage In Your Home

 - Check the ceiling for signs of sagging, and use 4x4s to brace weakened areas;

 - Get fresh air moving by opening windows and doors;

 - Patch holes in the roof, walls, or floor with boards, tarps, and plastic sheeting;

 - Remove any debris, such as branches or trash;

 - Hose out your house.
 Leave the electricity and gas off while you hose out duct work, electrical outlets, and light sockets; and

 - Use fans to dry out your home.

 While many items can be washed with a bleach solution, it is likely you will have a certain amount of personal belongings, appliances, and furnishings that will need to be thrown away.
 Notify your insurance agent immediately after a flood, and take plenty of pictures of the damage to your home, as well as your belongings.

 Contact Our Experienced Real Estate Attorneys Today

 If you are involved in a homeowners insurance dispute, contact our experienced New York real estate attorneys today.
 At Cavallo & Cavallo, our attorneys can help ensure your insurance provides reimbursement for any damages you incur as the result of flooding and storms.
 We’re your neighborhood law firm, here when you need us, providing the kind of aggressive representation you need in all your real estate matters.
-With offices in the Bronx and New Rochelle, we are prepared to serve you today.
+With offices in the Bronx and Westchester, we are prepared to serve you today.